seanliang10/MuseFrame/DEPLOYMENT_GUIDE.md

 - Currently using format: Major(3) + Minor(00) + Patch(100) = 300100
 - Example: 3.0.2 → 300200, 3.1.0 → 301000
 - Must be higher than any previously installed version

+**Automatic Propagation:**
+- The version automatically updates across the entire app via `BuildConfig.VERSION_NAME` and `BuildConfig.VERSION_CODE`
+- Used in: Splash screen, device registration API, version check, etc.
+- No need to update version numbers anywhere else in the code

 ---